bratekarate/mailnotify/README.md

 ```

 Directory that should be watched for new emails may hold multiple email accounts.
-Specify one additional argument per subdirectory that should be excluded, e.g. for `Trash`, `Sent`, `Read Later`, `[Gmail]/Sent Items` etc. The `[` Character (and possibly more) must be escaped.
+Specify one additional argument per subdirectory that should be excluded, e.g. for `Trash`, `Sent`, `Read Later`, `[Gmail]/Sent Items` etc.

 ## Example
 ```